-Tatwani Hot Spring.
-The Tatwani hot spring is yet another gem of a tourist attraction which is worth visiting with your loved ones.
-A great number of tourists can be seen travelling to this place on a yearly basis owing to its subtle magical charm.
+The Tatwani hot spring is yet another gem of a tourist attraction that is worth visiting with your loved ones.
+A great number of tourists can be seen traveling to this place on a yearly basis owing to its subtle magical charm.

 The months between March and June are the best time to visit Kangra Fort.
 During this time, the overall climatic conditions are quite suitable for you to travel.

-By Road - The overall connectivity via road to Kangra is quite good.
-So, if you are planning to visit this place by road then you won’t be facing any issue and would be a seamless experience for you.
+The overall connectivity via road to Kangra is quite good.
+So, if you are planning to visit this place by road then you won’t be facing any issue, and would be a seamless experience for you.

 It needs to be observed that Kangra does have a railway station but it is a toy train station and thus it is not connected with the other cities of the country.